 So, what is salary sacrifice and how does it work?
 Salary sacrifice is a scheme where an employee gives up a portion of their salary and in return, they receive a benefit.
 You might have heard about salary sacrifice in the context of pensions, childcare vouchers, and the cycle-to-work scheme; however, you can also use it to get an electric car for a more affordable price.
 All that’s needed is for your employer to sign up for free here.

 Do you pay tax on salary sacrifice cars?

 As a great taxpayer, it makes sense to be curious about the tax implications of using an EV.

 So, the short answer to the above question is yes, signing up for a salary sacrifice scheme will still mean you pay tax.
 However, the amount you will have to pay is significantly smaller than if you purchase the car or lease it using a PCH or BHC lease (read more about the differences here).

 If you sign up with the Loveelectric salary sacrifice scheme, you’ll end up saving more than you would when using standard leasing options due to our triple tax savings.

 Triple Tax Saving

 VAT is the acronym for Value Added Tax, and it’s something you pay for all consumer goods and services.
-By using a salary sacrifice to lease an electric car, you won’t need to pay VAT and this tax is passed onto your employer, who can reclaim back 10% of the VAT cost from the government.
+By using a salary sacrifice to lease an electric car, your incentive is you won’t need to pay VAT, and this tax is passed onto your employer, who can reclaim back 10% of the VAT cost from the government.

 - Income Tax